Harsger/ROOTpostprocessing/README.txt

 ADJUSTX <scaleX> <offsetX>
  X-values of data are adjusted (after comparison)
  <scaleX> is applied before <offsetX> ( X_new = <scaleX> * X_old + <offsetX> )

 ///////////////////////////////////////////////////////////////////////////////

+hister

+ arguments :
+ parameter-file

+ output :
+ root-file containing histograms

+ reads text-files and/or root-histograms combines or manipulates these according defined function or specifications values are matched by bin number

+ arguments in parameter-file per output-graph :
+<resultsHistName1> <rawData1> (<additionalSpecifications1>)
+<resultsHistName2> <rawData2> (<additionalSpecifications2>)
+ the <additionalSpecifications> should contain the histogram-name for root-files

+ mandatory options
+WEIGHTS/VALUES (OUTFLOW)
+ either sets the bin-contents to the values in the text-file or fills these values into the histogram if OUTFLOW is specified end-range is set or filled as specified DIMENSION <number>
+ either 1 or 2 dimensional histograms are created or considered

+ not mandatory options
+BINNING <nXbins> <xlow> <xhigh> (<nYbins> <ylow> <yhigh>) y-binning has only to be provided if DIMENSION is 2 ROW    <first> <second>
+COLUMN <first> <second>
+ rows and columns to be used from a text-file numbering for these start at zero, whereas bin-numbers start at 1 negativ numbers can be provided to skip certain rows/columns -> toskip = - ( line-number + 1 ) [e.g. for zero use -1]

+///////////////////////////////////////////////////////////////////////////////